Starch and sucrose are both carbohydrates and often occur in large quantities in our diet. Read more about starch and sucrose below.

 - Fruits, such as apple, banana, mango, pear, orange, and watermelon

 - Vegetables, such as corn, beet root, carrot, sweet potato, carrot and onion

 - Processed foods, such as cookies, sweets, dairy products and sauces.

-Sucrose is added to a huge amount of processed foods.
-It is usually listed on the label in the nutrition facts table as “Carbohydrates, of which sugars”.
+Sucrose is added to an awful lot of processed foods.
+It is usually listed on the label in the nutrition table as ‘Carbohydrates, of which sugars’.

 free advice from our dietitians

 Let us help you with your digestive complaints, like we’ve helped many others.
 We will help you find the solution that fits your needs best.

 Fill out our contact form and we will get back to you